EDBlueEnergy/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test Case
 - [ ] Branch merge
 - [ ] Workflow
+- [ ] Documentation update
+- [ ] Dev update
+- [ ] Production update
 - [ ] Other (about what?)

-### 🔗 Related issue link
+### 🔗 Related issue/PR link

 <!--
-1. Put the related issue or discussion links here.
+1. Put the related issue, discussion, or PR links here.
-2. close #xxxx or fix #xxxx for instance.
+2. close #xxxx, fixes #xxxxm, or depends on #xxxx for instance.
 -->

-### 💡 Background and solution
+### 💡 Background and summary

 <!--
-1. Describe the problem and the scenario.
+1. Describe the problem and the scenario (if applicable).
 2. GIF or snapshot should be provided if includes UI/interactive modification.
 3. How to fix the problem, and list the final API implementation and usage sample if that is a new feature.
+4. List of features included if production or dev update.
 -->

 ### 📝 Changelog